 (3) A failure to comply with subsection (2) does not invalidate the arrangement or any payment made in accordance with it.

+(3A) If, when an arrangement under subsection (1) is entered into, a garnishee order has been issued to a relevant payer or bank under the warrant and has not been cancelled —

+(a) the Sheriff must serve a notice on the relevant payer or bank stating that no action is to be taken under the garnishee order until further notice; and

+(b) for the purposes of Division 6B, the garnishee order is taken not to be in force during the period beginning when the notice is served and ending when the Sheriff serves a notice on the relevant payer or bank under subsection (4A).

-(4) The Sheriff may at any time cancel an arrangement entered into under subsection (1) and proceed with executing the warrant or exercising the powers under section 55D.
+(4) The Sheriff may at any time cancel an arrangement entered into under subsection (1) and proceed with executing the warrant.

-(5A) If the Sheriff cancels an arrangement made under subsection (1) and a licence suspension order is not in force in respect of the debtor and the amount specified in the warrant under section 21A(3) or 45(4), as the case requires, the Registrar may make or again make a licence suspension order in respect of the debtor.
+(4A) If the Sheriff cancels an arrangement made under subsection (1) and a notice under subsection (3A)(a) has been served on a relevant payer or bank as a result of that arrangement, the Sheriff must serve notice on the relevant payer or bank stating that action can again be taken under the garnishee order.

-(5B) For the purposes of subsection (5A) —

-(a) if the cancelled arrangement related to a warrant issued under section 21A — section 19(2) to (9), with any necessary changes, apply and a licence suspension order may be made without the issue of a further order to pay or elect under section 17 or further notice of intention to enforce under section 18; or

-(b) if the cancelled arrangement related to a warrant issued under section 45 — section 43(2) to (9), with any necessary changes, apply and a licence suspension order may be made without the issue of a further notice of intention to enforce under section 42.
+[(5A), (5B) deleted]

 (5) As soon as practicable after cancelling an arrangement under subsection (4), the Sheriff must serve a notice of the fact on the debtor.

-(6) A failure to comply with subsection (5) does not invalidate the cancellation, any action taken in connection with executing the warrant, any action taken under section 55D, or any payment made by the debtor after the cancellation.
+(6) A failure to comply with subsection (5) does not invalidate the cancellation, any action taken in connection with executing the warrant or any payment made by the debtor after the cancellation.

 (7) Despite the fact that the execution of a warrant is stayed under subsection (1), the Sheriff may make an application under section 69.

 [Section 68A inserted: No. 14 of 2003 s.
 10; amended: No. 48 of 2012 s.
-30 and 43.]
+30 and 43; No. 25 of 2020 s.
+67.]

 68B.
 Notice of right to apply under s.
 101AA to be given for warrants issued under Part 3